Skywola/anim/README.md

 Note also, the plugin will not include the basic models for each character type.

-The tutorials are in three parts:
+The tutorials are in two parts:

 Part 1: https://youtu.be/B0P1kZtsqjE     General start-up get-it-running info.